 DURABILITY TESTING

 Certification of an ONMC evaporative emission control system requires a manufacturer to first demonstrate the durability of each evaporative emission control system family.
 This is required prior to performing the evaporative emissions test described in Section 6 to ensure the vehicle will meet evaporative emissions standards over the useful life of the vehicle.
-The evaporative emissions control system must satisfy the durability requirements as prescribed in “TP-901 – Test Procedure for Determining Permeation Emissions from Small Off-Road Engines and Equipment Fuel Tanks,” as last amended May 6, 2019, and incorporated by reference herein.
-This must be done before proceeding to Section 5 of this procedure, unless each evaporative emissions-related part has undergone equivalent durability testing for exhaust.
+The fuel tank must satisfy the durability requirements as prescribed in “TP-901 – Test Procedure for Determining Permeation Emissions from Small Off-Road Engines and Equipment Fuel Tanks,” as last amended May 6, 2019, and incorporated by reference herein.
+All applicable durability requirements must be completed before proceeding to Section 5 of this procedure.
 Slosh testing may be omitted for metal fuel tanks and plastic fuel tanks that do not use surface barrier treatments for evaporative emissions control.

 Evaporative emissions control systems that utilize carbon canisters shall meet the requirements of Appendix B before durability testing of Section 4 or service accumulation.
+If a system utilizes both a carbon canister and a pressure relief valve, then each component must go through all of its respective durability testing sections.

-In addition, ONMC manufacturers shall comply with the durability requirements in Sections 4.1 through 4.4 of this test procedure or get approval from CARB for an alternative durability procedure.
-Carry-over and carry-across of deterioration factors may be allowed for systems using components that have successfully completed durability testing.
+In addition, ONMC manufacturers shall comply with the applicable durability requirements in Sections 4.1 through 4.4 of this test procedure or get approval from CARB for an alternative durability procedure.
 Applicants shall be allowed to proceed to Section 5 of this test procedure if their products remain free of defects after the durability tests prescribed below.
 An applicant may propose modifications to the durability tests in this section if they can clearly demonstrate that the alternative durability test procedures are representative of end of useful life.

-A vehicle that has completed the full useful life service accumulation with the evaporative components installed throughout the duration of service accumulation may be exempt from the vibration durability requirements (Section 4.1.1), whichever are applicable.
+A vehicle that has completed the full useful life service accumulation with the evaporative components installed throughout the duration of service accumulation may be exempt from the vibration durability requirements (Section 4.1.2), whichever are applicable.
 Durability testing shall include the steps outlined in Figure 2.

-Vehicles that have undergone partial mileage service accumulation with carbon canisters may use a hybrid approach to complete the vibration durability portion (Section 4.1.1) of this test procedure.
+Vehicles that have undergone partial mileage service accumulation with carbon canisters may use a hybrid approach to complete the vibration durability portion (Section 4.1.2) of this test procedure.
 If evaporative components have gone through a fraction of the useful life through service accumulation, then the remainder fraction of the useful life mileage may be applied to the number of cycles to complete durability testing for each section.